Australian Information Industry Association

 The objectives of the group are to positively influence:

-- Growth of the e-Education market;
+- Growth of the ICT skills and education market

-- Australia’s ICT education and training environment to better meet our ICT workforce development needs through;
+- Australia’s ICT education and training environment to better meet our ICT workforce development needs

 - the ICT education and training curriculum, at all levels; primary, secondary, and tertiary (both vocational education & training (VET) and Higher Education)